-Our future environments will be shared with people, technologies, animals, non-humans including robots and drones, and possible hybrid forms the precise nature of which remains uncertain and unknown.
-Emerging technologies, data, automation and early forms of AI are already becoming ubiquitous as part of our everyday environments, even if unequally globally and with differing social impacts.
-They are part of how we navigate, sense and feel where and who we are, in cities, at home, when commuting, or working.
-They contribute to how the experience of these places are refigured, for instance through the sharing economy, the use of personal data, or when automated public lighting makes public atmospheres perceptively shift.
-They are also part of policy and industry agendas, including smart cities, new mobility and digital health services.
+Our future environments will be shared with people, technologies, animals, non-humans (such as robots and drones), and possible hybrid forms which remain uncertain and unknown.
+Emerging technologies, data, automation and early forms of AI are already becoming ubiquitous as part of our everyday environments, and are part of how we navigate, sense and feel where and who we are, in cities, at home, when commuting, or working.
+Even if these are distributed unequally globally and with differing social impacts, they contribute to how the experience of places are refigured, for instance through the sharing economy, the use of personal data, or when automated technologies such as lighting shifts public atmospheres.
+The spatial aspects of such technologies are also part of policy and industry agendas, in smart cities, new mobility systems and digital health services.

 Partners: Funded by: Monash Data Futures Institute Monash research team: Shanti Sumartojo, Dana Kulić, Leimin Tian, Michael Mintrom, Pamela Carreno-Medrano, Aimee Allen and Robert Lundberg